jasonbayton/11ty/_src/projects/managed-settings/index.md

 MANAGED SETTINGS is a *freemium* application.

 Out of the box there are **no restrictions** on the number or type of settings you can provide access to.

-If you find the application useful and wish to customise it for your organisation, you can licence MANAGED SETTINGS to your Android Enterprise Organisation ID.
+If you find the application useful and wish to support further development, you can licence MANAGED SETTINGS to your Android Enterprise Organisation ID and in return receive additional options to customise it for your organisation.

 Customisations include: